Return of Title IV Funds

 A post-withdrawal disbursement, a type of late disbursement, applies to a student who withdraws completely from school.
 The amount of the disbursement is determined by the R2T4 calculation required when a student withdraws from school.
 All post-withdrawal disbursements must also meet late disbursement conditions.
 A student may not receive any funds as a post-withdrawal disbursement that we were prohibited from making on or before the date the student withdrew.

-Post-withdrawal disbursements may be credited to a student’s account to pay toward current tuition, fees, room and board up to the amount of outstanding charges.
+Post-withdrawal disbursements may be credited to a student’s account to pay the current blance for tuition, fees, and room and board, up to the amount of outstanding charges.
 Authorization must be received from the student (or parent borrower) either before or after the student’s withdrawal date to credit the student’s account with Title IV funds for minor prior award year charges of $200 or less.